xbeat/Machine-Learning/README.md

 KL divergence measures the relative entropy between two probability distributions, quantifying how one distribution differs from a reference distribution in statistical modeling and machine learning.

+## Regularization Fundamentals in Deep Learning

+Understanding L2 Regularization Implementation

+L2 regularization adds a penalty term to the loss function proportional to the squared magnitude of weights.
+This helps prevent overfitting by constraining the model's capacity and ensuring weights don't grow too large during training, leading to better generalization.

 ## Emotional Rollercoaster of Training Machine Learning Models

 Early Stopping Implementation

 Early stopping is a regularization technique that prevents overfitting by monitoring the model's performance on a validation set during training.
 When the validation performance stops improving or begins to degrade, training is halted to preserve the model's generalization ability.

+## Demystifying Machine Learning When Theory Meets Practice

+Understanding Vectors in Machine Learning

+Linear algebra's foundation in ML starts with vectors.
+Vectors represent features, parameters, or data points in n-dimensional space, forming the basic building blocks for more complex operations like matrix multiplication and tensor operations used in neural networks.

 ## High-Dimensional Data with t-SNE